-Whether or not the attempt was immediately successful, everyone involved may need professional help to stay on track.
-If your loved one agrees to the alcohol or drug intervention programs that you have set in place, it is imperative that he or she is brought to one immediately.
+Whether or not the intervention attempt was immediately successful, everyone involved may need professional help to stay on track.
+If your loved one agrees to go to the alcohol or drug intervention program that you have arranged, it is imperative that they are brought to one immediately.
+Arranging transportation there should be part of the intervention preparation.
 The rest of the group should be counseled on what may follow in the next few hours, days, and weeks.
-You must discuss the possibility of phone calls, letters, and other forms of communication that beg you to remove you loved one from the program.
+You must discuss the possibility of phone calls, letters, and other forms of communication that beg you to remove your loved one from the program.
 Counselors are able to help you learn how to deal with these first moments of trying to bargain a way out.
-Rest assured that your loved one is where he or she needs to be in order to get healthy.
+Rest assured that your loved one is where they need to be in order to get healthy.
 It is the safest place for that process to happen.

-If your loved one has voluntarily checked into a treatment facility, it may be possible for them to walk back out of it the next day.
-If this happens, you must not give into the pleas of that he or she had at least tried it.
-You cannot fall back into the old patterns of enabling an addiction.
-Interventionists can help you be prepared for this possibility and offer you solutions on how to kindly but firmly deal with it.
-You may be able to convince your loved one that he or she needs to give the facility a real chance before giving up on it again.
+If your loved one has voluntarily checked into a treatment facility, it may be possible for them to walk out the next day.
+If this happens, you must not buy into the argument that at least they tried it; you cannot fall back into the old patterns of enabling an addiction.
+Interventionists can help you be prepared for this possibility and offer you solutions on how to lovingly but firmly deal with it.
+You may be able to convince your loved one that they need to give the facility a real chance before giving up on it again.
 Offer to drive your loved one back so you can be there to support the decision to sign back in.

-The recovery period is not the same for everyone, as it depends on the length and severity of an addiction.
-Everyone who is personally involved in an addict's life will need to make adjustments and modifications.
+The recovery period is not the same for everyone, since it depends on the length and severity of an addiction.
+Everyone who is personally involved in an addicted person’s life will need to make adjustments and modifications too.
 Complete lifestyle changes may be needed to help a loved one stay sober and healthy, even after successfully completing an alcohol or drug intervention programs.
-There are programs available for every type of addiction—those that are for addicts themselves and those for the loved ones of someone who is dealing with addiction.
+There are programs available for every type of addiction—those for addicted people themselves and those for their loved ones.

-During a loved one’s treatment program, you will have the opportunity to gain more knowledge and insight than you have ever thought possible into the nature of addiction.
-Certified counselors and other experts will give you the tools you need to help your loved one recover from the disease and stay recovered.
+During a loved one’s treatment program, you will have the opportunity to gain more knowledge and insight into the nature of addiction than you have ever thought possible.
+Certified counselors and other experts will give you the tools you need to help your loved one recover from the disease and stay sober.
 These professionals will walk you through many different types of situations that may arise after the first step of treatment is successfully completed.
-You will be able to get advice from other participants who have been in the same position that you are in.
-You will have access to all of the coping strategies that have worked for others and learn about the common misconceptions to avoid when it comes to addiction intervention.
+And you can get advice from other participants who have been in the same position that you are in through peer support groups, such as Alanon.
+You can learn to access all of the coping strategies that have worked for others and understand the common misconceptions to avoid when it comes to addiction intervention.